 — Trevor Milton (@nikolatrevor) June 18, 2020

-According to CEO, currently, Nikola does have prototypes running on hydrogen power.
+According to Trevor Milton, currently, Nikola does have prototypes running on hydrogen power.
 Other than that, no questions regarding the technology have been answered.

 All of these vehicles are still in their prototype stages with reservations opened.
 Apart from the Badger, none of them require any money down to reserve leading many to believe the company is just creating a hype to increase theoretical future sales and lead investors in.